Site Description

 Open to read more

-There are no tidally influenced areas within the MCR area.
-The river’s flow is governed strictly by the various dams, with the USACE determining exactly when and how much water is allowed to pass through the spillways; there are no free-flowing waters.
+There are no tidally influenced areas within the McNary Pool.
+The river’s flow is governed strictly by the various dams, with the United States Army Corps of Engineers determining exactly when and how much water is allowed to pass through the spillways; there are no free-flowing waters along these portions of the Columbia and Snake Rivers.

 Risk Assessment